Jared-Lev/Drivers-of-Hospital-Length-of-Stay/README.md

 Hospital length of stay (LOS) is defined as the length of time a patient remains in the hospital following a medical procedure.
 Being able to accurately predict LOS would reduce hospital and insurance costs, and free up healthcare workers to attend to the needs of additonal patients, and is therefore a major goal of the healthcare community.
 In this project, I made use of a rich dataset containing demographic information, lab values and other health data, and detailed information related to the procedure and post-operative status from nearly 800 patients who underwent major colorectal surgery to identify the features that are most predictive of LOS.
 To do so, I took the following steps:

-1) Cleaned the data
-2) Imputated missing values using random forest classification/regression exploratory data analysis
+1) Cleaned the data and imputed missing values using random forest classification/regression
+2) Performed exploratory data analysis/visualization, and hypothesis-testing with parametric and non-parametric methods
 3) Engineered features to account for multicollinearity and class imbalance of categorical features
 4) Compared the fit of Poisson and negative binomial distributions to the highly-skewed LOS distribution
-5) Visualized data to glean relationships with LOS, as well as interrelationships among potential predictors
-6) Developed a multivariable negative binomial regression model using k-fold cross validation and root-mean-squared error
+5) Developed a multivariable negative binomial regression model using k-fold cross validation

 The major findings of this work are as follows: